Filter by topic

 11 results found in Seniors

-Nearly 100 of Ontario’s embattled care homes are run by third-party operators—a management arrangement often invisible to the families of residents.
-Now, analysis by The Local has found that COVID-19 death rates at facilities outsourced to Extendicare, the largest operator in Ontario, are 81 percent higher than the industry average.
+Nearly 100 of Ontario’s embattled care homes are outsourced to third-party operators—an arrangement often invisible to the families that hides death rates far higher than the industry average.

 The devastation in seniors homes during COVID-19 was the predictable result of decades of indifference and neglect.
 From Victorian poorhouses to sites of mass death—the shameful history of our long-term care system.